-Building a good credit rating will be important for many renters because when you come to buy a home with a mortgage, your credit score will be considered by your mortgage lender.
+Building a good credit rating will be important for many renters.
+Should you wish to buy a home with a mortgage in the future, your credit score will be considered by your mortgage lender.

 A credit score represents your suitability to receive credit based on a range of data about your financial habits.
 It's mainly based on the information you provide on applications, as well as any previous credit agreements you've had and any debt problems you may have encountered in the form of county court judgements (CCJs) or bankruptcies.

-If you have a low credit rating, you may not be granted a mortgage and therefore won't be able to take your first steps on the property ladder.
-Even if you're not planning on buying a property anytime soon, having a good credit score is important because it is also considered if you apply for a loan or credit card.
+If you have a low credit rating, you may find it harder to be granted a mortgage and take your first steps on the property ladder.
+Even if you're not planning on buying a property, having a good credit score is important because it is also considered if you apply for a loan or credit card.
 Some prospective employers or landlords may also carry out credit checks before offering you a job or granting you a tenancy.

 Do my rent payments count towards my credit score?